 Impact Evaluation

-We have designed a programme for people actively working in communities and public sector organisations, as service providers, consultants, advocates, and researchers.
-The course requires no prior knowledge, only an interest in working collaboratively, to combine knowledge from both the system sciences and mātauranga Māori.
-The 2023 Systems Thinking, Mātauranga Māori, System Change Training Course is fully booked.
-If you’re interested in joining a course in 2024 please get in touch to register your interest.
+A programme was designed for individuals actively working in communities and public sector organisations, including service providers, consultants, advocates, and researchers.
+This course required no prior knowledge, only an interest in collaborating to combine knowledge from both system sciences and mātauranga Māori.
+The 2023 Systems Thinking, Mātauranga Māori, System Change Training Course was highly successful and fully booked.
+Participants gained practical methods and tools, enhancing their ability to design and run ‘system change’ projects incorporating mātauranga Māori.
+Dr. David Rees, supported by Professor David Tipene-Leach and Professor Boyd Swinburn, led this impactful programme.